We stay busy making it easier for you to buy local food! Here is a list of our projects and our plans. If you have project ideas, please contact us!

 - Technical assistance and training for rural business development – With our partners, we will be holding seminars to help rural businesses get started and stay viable.
 Topics include the Texas Cottage Food Law, Understanding the Costs of your Farmers Market sales, and Local Food as Economic Development.

-- Continue to build organizational capacity to support quality service delivery and realize our vision of healthy people, animals, and planet.
+- Continued to build organizational capacity to support quality service delivery and realize our vision of healthy people, animals, and planet.
 Recruit new staff from communities of color and disadvantaged communiites.
 Create succession plan.

 - Strengthen our capacity to deliver solid resource and referral services.